TobiasMetzlaff/GeneralizedChebyshev/readme.txt

 This is covered in a Maple 2008 worksheet by Michael Singer (https://singer.math.ncsu.edu/papers/minuscule/).

+Installation:

+Download the two files 'GeneralizedChebsyhev.mpl' and 'GeneralizedChebsyhevHelp.mw'.
+Place both in the SAME folder open the file 'GeneralizedChebsyhevHelp.mw' with Maple2022.
+The worksheet 'GeneralizedChebsyhevHelp.mw' is a guide through the available commands of the package.
+The first time running

+    read("GeneralizedChebyshev.mpl"):
+    with(GeneralizedChebyshev):

+can output an error.
+In this case, save everything, close Maple and reopen it.
+To use 'GeneralizedChebsyhevHelp.mw' in any other Maple 2022 worksheet, place it in the same folder as the current worksheet and run the above commands.

 Definition:

 A Euclidean reflection group W that leaves a full-dimensional lattice Omega invariant is called Weyl group.